Welcome | Get started | Dive into Lino | Contribute | Reference

 developer environment

-A set of tools installed on your computer so you can develop your own Lino application.
+A set of tools installed on your computer so you can develop your own Lino application or otherwise contribute to Lino as a developer.

 Set up a virtual Python environment

-Before using virtualenvs, we must install the feature:
+If you haven’t yet used virtualenvs, you must first install the feature:

 $ sudo apt-get install python3-venv # Debian